-And though they are snap free, you can still make a bang: fill with your own message and special gift – perhaps money, tickets, or vouchers.
+And though they are snap free, you can still make a bang: fill them with your own message and special gift – perhaps money, tickets, or vouchers.

 Why waste money on cheap glitter cardboard tubes that go straight in the bin?
 These crackers look great and are a lovely investment that will stay with you year after year (just be careful with the gravy).

-ZERO WASTE: CHRISTMAS TREES
+6. ECO-FRIENDLY CHRISTMAS TREES

 Christmas trees are essentially a crop to be harvested.
 A six-foot tree typically takes about nine years to grow, during which time they provide a habitat for wildlife, consume carbon dioxide and create oxygen.
 So, they are generally carbon positive.

-The issues come with the transportation and then disposal.
+The issues come with transportation and then disposal.
 Around six million trees are sold each year, and if sent to landfill they take years to decompose, releasing methane which is said to have 25 times the potency of carbon dioxide.

 The most zero-waste way to get a real Christmas tree is to buy a potted one that can be replanted year after year, as locally as possible to reduce the carbon footprint.

-If potted isn’t for you, the good news is non-potted trees can be recycled into wood chippings.
+If potted isn’t for you, the good news is non-potted real trees can be recycled into wood chippings.
 If you’re buying a non-potted Christmas tree, check your local council’s website to find out how their free recycling service operates.
 Forest Stewardship Council Certified trees are some of the responsibly-managed trees and often minimise pesticide use.

 Another option is to rent a real Christmas tree.
 Essentially this service allows you to buy a potted sustainable Christmas tree and then send it back to be re-planted after the festive period.
 You can start a new family tradition and request the same one year after year, even naming your tree if you’re so inclined.

 There are several tree rental companies around.
 A couple of options include London Christmas Tree Rental and the fabulously named Rental Claus in the Cotswolds.
-Select to either pick-up and return yourself or arrange for it to be delivered to your home and to be collected again in January.
+Select to either pick up and return yourself or arrange for it to be delivered to your home and to be collected again in January.
 It really is that simple.